fogbow/fogbowcloud.org/content/pages/install-configure-xmpp.md

 ```

 ## Run
-After editing the prosody configuration, run the command below to restart it.
+Now, run the command below to restart the prosody server.
 ``` shell
 $ service prosody restart
 ```